firasm/jupyterbook_course_template/about/syllabus_bits/grading_practices_detailed.md

-The grading scheme for this course is here:
+The grading scheme for this course is:

 | Item                  | Weight          | Due date(s) |
 |-----------------------|-----------------|-------------|